GShadow5/minecraft-server-discord-bot/README.md

 A simple discord bot written in python for managing multiple minecraft servers through the same discord server.

-The bot can start a server and stop a server.
-It can also force stop a server if the server hangs.
-The list of servers the bot can manage is stored in a json file.
-See servers.json.example for an example of the json file.
-I want to support passing the minecraft chat through to discord, but I'm running into parsing errors with python's regex library.
-Passing discord chat through to minecraft does work.
+## Features

+- Manages an arbitrary number of minecraft servers (and makes sure only one server is active at a time)
+- Enables players to list, start, and stop servers from the discord server
+- Can force stop a server if it hangs
+- Listens to both discord and minecraft chat and forwards them back and forth so that the users in game and on discord can chat together
+- Enables sending commands to the currently running server via discord
+- Uses a simple json file to store the servers the bot can manage, including the path to the server folder, the server name, and the command to start the server (for instance a script file or directly calling a jar)

-### Installation
+## Installation

 1. Clone the repository
 2. Install the required packages with `pip install -r requirements.txt`